-The Company has in place a Speak Out Policy which was updated in December 2019, which provides for a confidential, anonymous and independent process.
+The Company has in place a Speak Out Policy which was updated in May 2021, and provides for a confidential, anonymous and independent process.
 It offers a mechanism to encourage employees, contractors, ex-employees, officers, suppliers and relatives of those people to report concerns of unethical, illegal or any other inappropriate behaviour in good faith and to receive protection from any negative consequences that could otherwise result from their actions.
-The Speak Out Policy is available on the Company's website: https://www.newcrest.com/about-newcrest/ corporate-governance.
+The Speak Out Policy is available on the Company's website: www.newcrest.com/about-newcrest/corporate-governance.

-The Audit and Risk Committee regularly receives a summary of all Speak Out and protected whistleblower matters reported via all available reporting channels, including the general subject matter, whether reports are substantiated or not, the general nature of the findings, learnings and the actions taken to mitigate identified risks as well as analysis of identified trends.
+The Audit and Risk Committee regularly receives a summary of all Speak Out and protected whistleblower matters and sexual assault and sexual harassment matters reported via all available reporting channels, including the general subject matter, whether reports are substantiated or not, the general nature of the findings, learnings and the actions taken to mitigate identified risks as well as analysis of identified trends.
 The Audit and Risk Committee is also informed as to any material breaches of the Anti-Bribery, Fraud and Sanctions Policy and the Code of Conduct.